criticalmash/assemble-navigation/README.md

 this will create a list of links for all the pages in your site (using the default config).

 Currently, the navigation data passed to templates is changing as the API is fleshed out.
-But right now, it looks somethign like this...
+But right now, it looks something like this...

 ```json
 {